Key Takeaways

 Construction businesses need general liability, commercial auto and inland marine insurance beyond workers' compensation coverage.

-Workers' comp insurance for construction workers covers you no matter whose fault it was.
-Construction deaths account for 20.8% of U.S. worker deaths in 2023, with nail gun accidents, scaffolding falls and power tool injuries happening regularly.
+Workers' comp insurance for construction workers provides coverage regardless of fault.
+Construction deaths account for 21% of U.S. worker deaths in 2023, with nail gun accidents, scaffolding falls and power tool injuries happening regularly.

-The coverage includes medical care and ongoing treatment, partial wage replacement (typically 60% to 70% of your earnings while recovering), disability benefits for permanent injuries and death benefits for families.
-It's essential in an industry where serious injuries can devastate workers financially.
+Coverage includes medical care and ongoing treatment, partial wage replacement (60 to 70 percent of earnings while recovering, subject to state maximums and waiting periods), disability benefits for permanent injuries and death benefits for families.
+Workers' comp insurance provides necessary protection in an industry where serious injuries devastate workers financially.

-Coverage starts from your first day on the job, whether you're working full-time, part-time or seasonally.
-Construction companies often face stricter requirements than other industries, with many states requiring coverage regardless of company size.
+Coverage starts from your first day on the job, whether working full-time, part-time or seasonally.
+Construction companies face stricter requirements than other industries, with many states requiring coverage regardless of company size.

-You don't need to purchase workers' comp insurance as a temporary construction worker placed through an agency.
-Your staffing agency is responsible for providing this coverage.
-For example, Washington State law confirms that staffing companies must pay workers' compensation premiums for their temporary employees.
+Temporary construction workers placed through agencies don't need to purchase workers' comp insurance.
+Staffing agencies are responsible for providing this coverage.
+Washington State law confirms that staffing companies must pay workers' compensation premiums for temporary employees.

-Before starting any construction assignment, request proof of workers' compensation insurance from your agency and clear reporting instructions for jobsite injuries.
+Before starting construction assignments, request proof of workers' compensation insurance from your agency and clear reporting instructions for jobsite injuries.

-Yes, especially in construction, where injury risks are high.
-Solo construction contractors like roofers or electricians may be exempt in some states, while subcontracting companies with employees must carry workers' comp insurance in most states.
+Independent construction contractors especially need workers' comp insurance due to high injury risks.
+Solo construction contractors like roofers or electricians are exempt in some states, while subcontracting companies with employees must carry workers' comp insurance in most states.

 Requirements vary by state.
-Pennsylvania requires construction contractors to have coverage, while Georgia allows sole proprietors to work without it.
+Pennsylvania requires construction contractors to have coverage, while Georgia allows sole proprietors to work without coverage.
 Construction general contractors also require proof of coverage before allowing work on jobsites.

-Without coverage, you could be removed from the job or face hefty penalties.
-Check your state's rules before taking on construction work, and read each contract's insurance requirements carefully.
+Without coverage, contractors face removal from jobs or hefty penalties.
+Check your state's rules before taking on construction work and read each contract's insurance requirements carefully.

 Workers' compensation requirements vary widely by state, with most requiring coverage starting with your first employee.
 However, some states set thresholds at three, four or five employees before coverage becomes mandatory.